beauty

 Apart from the male perspective, which has always ruled women’s life, there’s more to explore about modern beauty standards.

-Even bearing in mind the subjectivity of the matter, aesthetic judgement isn’t about beauty itself anymore, as an archetype or related to physical traits.
+Even bearing in mind the subjectivity of the matter, aesthetic judgement is no longer about beauty itself, whether an archetype or related to physical traits.

 Modern beauty: what influences our judgement?